Optimal Transmission Switching and Busbar Splitting in Hybrid AC/DC Grids: Related work and contributions

 Recent work employs BS for voltage stability under contingencies \cite{BSvoltage2023}, distribution network reconfiguration for reactive power regulation with electric vehicles \cite{EV2023}, and to minimize the additional operating expenses required to mitigate the adverse effects of contingencies~\cite{Demarco2023}.
-Neither these references nor the rest of the literature address the use of topological actions for DC grids (let alone combined hybrid AC/DC) due to the novelty of the topic and the added complexity of modeling the DC components, such as the AC/DC converter and the HVDC cable poles.
-Finding reliable AC/DC test cases is still an open challenge too.
-Furthermore, the mentioned references resort to simplified models of switching elements, instead of modeling them as self-standing grid elements.
+Neither these references nor the rest of the literature address the use of remedial actions for DC grids (let alone combined hybrid AC/DC) due to the novelty of the topic and the added complexity of modeling the DC components, such as the AC/DC converter and the HVDC cable poles.
+Finding reliable AC/DC test cases is still an open challenge, too.
+Furthermore, the mentioned references resort to simplified models of switching elements, which are represented through binary variables, ignoring their nature as self-standing grid elements with their own thermal limits.